Sleipner gas field: Carbon capture and storage project

 The Sleipner Vest (West) field is used as a facility for carbon capture and storage (CCS).
 It is the world's first offshore CCS plant, operative since September 15, 1996.
 The project, in the initial year, proved insecure due to sinking top sand.
 However, after a re-perforation and an installation of a gravel layer in August 1997, CCS operations were secure.

-As of 2018, one million tonnes of CO_{2} have been transported and injected into the formation yearly since 1996.
-The project summary reports a capacity of up to 600 billion tonnes (~660 billion tons).
+Equinor reported that as of 2018, one million tonnes of CO_{2} have been transported and injected into the formation yearly since 1996.
+Equinor later stated that due to a problem with monitoring equipment, it had over-reported the amount of CO_{2} sequestered from 2017 to 2019 and released new figures that were around 30% less.
+The project summary reports a capacity of up to 600 billion tonnes (≈660 billion tons).